MEMBERSHIP TERMS AND CONDITIONS

 1.1 In these Terms and Conditions the following definitions apply:

-“Class” means a Bikram Yoga class provided by or on behalf of HBY at the Studios.
+“Class” means a yoga class provided by or on behalf of HBY at the Studios.

 “Class Card Membership” means the membership that entitles a Member to attend the number of Classes purchased before the expiry date of the card.